mikependon/RepoDB.NET/pages/features/enumeration.md

 }
 ```

-> The enumeration values will be saved in the database as `String`.
+> The enumeration values will be saved in the database as `string`.

 ### Property String (As Int)

-You can force the value to be saved as `Integer` type if you are using the [TypeMap](/attribute/typemap).
+You can force the value to be saved as `int` type if you are using the [TypeMap](/attribute/typemap).

 ```csharp
 public class Person